HD 153201

 HD 153201 is a Bp star in the southern constellation of Ara.
 It is chemically peculiar star that displays an anomalous abundance of the element silicon in its spectrum.
-This is a suspected variable star of the type known as Alpha² Canum Venaticorum.
+This is a suspected variable star of the type known as Alpha^{2} Canum Venaticorum.
 There is a magnitude 9.86 companion star at an angular separation of 2.30″ along a position angle of 131°.